-Students are taught by world-leading researchers in sonic arts, digital electronics and electroacoustic music studies, and have access to state-of-the-art facilities and equipment in both schools.
+Students are taught by world-leading researchers in sonic arts, digital electronics and musicology, and have access to state-of-the-art facilities and equipment in both schools.

 You’ll learn from experts across disciplines in excellent facilities, including contemporary recording and electronic music production studios in the School of Music.
 Dedicated acoustics and digital media laboratories in the School of Electronic and Electrical Engineering will also be open to you.
 We support a wide range of software platforms (Logic, Pro Tools, Cubase, Native Instruments, MaxMSP, etc.), though we aim to equip students with platform-independent skills.

 The School of Music has its own purpose-built facilities complete with rehearsal, performance, and practice spaces and lecture theatres.
 At the heart of the School is the Clothworkers Centenary Concert Hall, a beautiful performance space with a multi-channel sound system for the live projection of electronic music, comprising a large array of top-of-the-range Genelec loudspeakers.
 Our entire international concert series programme is free to students.

 Leeds offers a fantastic variety of opportunities to get involved with music and performance through extra-curricular activities run by the student union, or you can create your own ensembles and bands.

 Leeds University Union Music Society (LUUMS) is one of the Union's largest societies and the campus hosts a diverse range of other musical societies, including Electronic Music and DJ Societies, as well as Gospel Choir, Clothworkers Consort of Leeds, Opera Society, Music Theatre, Band Soc, and Big Band.